serverless/blog/posts/2018-02-06-realtime-updates-using-lambda-websockets-iot.md

 ---
-title: Using Websockets and Lambda for real-time updates, serverless-ly
+title: Implement real-time updates using Lambda and Websockets via IoT
-description: Need a serverless way to give you app updated data in real-time?
-Try this solution with Websockets.
+description: Need a serverless way to give your app updated data in real-time?
+Try this solution with Websockets and Lambda.
 date: 2018-02-06
 layout: Post
 thumbnail: ''